Aragolth-WWW/Embervale/README.md

 Troubleshooting
 - Fallback capsule spawning: confirm prefab path and that it contains `NetworkObject`, `NetworkTransform`, `SimplePlayerController`, and `PlayerCameraController`.
 - Two AudioListeners warning: the player camera disables other listeners at runtime.
-- T‑pose: ensure an Animator Controller is assigned (Synty AC) and Root Motion is OFF.
+- T-pose: ensure an Animator Controller is assigned (Synty AC) and Root Motion is OFF.
 - Foot IK: enable IK Pass on the Animator base layer for `SimpleFootIK` to take effect.
+ - No punch on LMB: build the Base Layer Only controller and assign it, confirm the two unarmed FBX clips import as Humanoid and preview plays, then watch Animator Parameters for `AttackLight/AttackHeavy` during Play.
+ - Mixamo or Synty clip not animating in Preview: set the FBX Rig = Humanoid (Avatar Definition = Create From This Model), in Animation tab enable Bake Into Pose (Rotation, Y, XZ).
+See `Docs/Troubleshooting/AnimationSetup.md`.

 Repository Hygiene
 - `.gitignore` ignores Unity cache/build/IDE files.
 Addressables cache is ignored; Packages/ProjectSettings are tracked.